eBollow05/child-theme/README.md

 8. Click at the very bottom on "Create new translation" and choose a [locale code](https://make.wordpress.org/polyglots/teams/) to tell the system in which language the new translation file should be in
 9. Now translate each string in the specified language and save the file as `${LOCALE_CODE}.po`, where `${LOCALE_CODE}` represents the specified language code (after saving the `.po` file, Poedit automatically creates a corresponding `.mo` file (binary data - compressed and optimized for computers)
 10. Repeat this procedure for other desired languages
-11. Upload all translation files including the `.pot` one into the `lang` folder of your child theme.
+11. Upload all translation files including the `.pot` one into the `lang` folder of your child theme
+12.

 - [__()](https://developer.wordpress.org/reference/functions/__/)